Disulfiram For Alcoholism Treatment

 - Comparatively few side effects present themselves if the alcoholic refrains from drinking while on the medication

-- Many years of successful use means that this drug is very well-studied and documented, with minimal risk
+- Many years of successful use means that this drug is very well-studied and documented

 - Will cause adverse impacts when only a small amount of alcohol is consumed, making it a successful deterrent for even mild drinking

 Incorporating disulfiram into an alcohol recovery treatment program produced an abstinence rate of more than 50 percent.

 Individuals who have taken Disulfiram for an average of 20 months have showed the highest rates of abstinence.